bedrocksystems/BRiCk/doc/sphinx/pointers.rst

   `C memory object and value semantics: the space of de facto and ISO standards
   <https://www.cl.cam.ac.uk/~pes20/cerberus/notes30.pdf>`_.
-- Support for effective types is also incomplete; similarly to Cerberus, we still assume users use options such as `-fno-strict-aliasing` GCC/Clang's.
+- Support for effective types is also incomplete; similarly to Cerberus, we still assume users use options such as GCC/Clang's `-fno-strict-aliasing`.

 Further readings
 ================================================